 Safety First

-The first and most important step when facing a disaster like water damage is to make sure that you and your family are safe.
-You should immediately turn off the power in your home because as you probably know, water and electricity are a bad mix.
-However, if turning the power off requires you to stand in wet areas then it is better to call your electrician.
+The first step in any water-damage disaster is to protect yourself and your family.
+Turn off the power right away.
+Water and electricity create a dangerous mix.
+If you must stand in a wet area to reach the breaker, call your electrician instead.
 It is important to know that you shouldn’t enter a flooded home before turning the power off.
 In order to avoid getting injured, you should only wear protective clothing like rubber boots and gloves.
 You should also protect your valuables; remove your rugs, and lift your wooden furniture and put foil under the feet.

 Call Water Damage Service